hlascelles/samudra/pages/projects.md

 title: "This is what we do"
 permalink: /projects/
 subheadline: Waste management for our planet and people, not profit
 teaser: "Our goals are to reduce the environmental pollution and climate impact associated with waste, and to minimise the impact of waste on human and animal health.
-Here is what we do to achieve these goals:"
+Here are some of our projects aimed at achieving these goals:"
 header:
   title: ""
   image_fullwidth: main.jpg